Medicare Initial Enrollment Period Calculator & Medicare Calculator

 When Do I Become Eligible for Medicare?

-You become eligible for Medicare no sooner than the month you turn 65.
 The Medicare coverage then starts on the first day of the month of your 65th birthday unless your birthday falls on the first day of the month.
 If your birthday falls on the first day of the month, the coverage will start on the first day of the month before your 65th birthday.
-To qualify for Medicare when you’re 65, you will also need to:- Be a U.S. citizen or be a legal U.S. resident for at least five years;

 - Have paid Medicare taxes for a minimum of 40-quarters during your lifetime.
 Otherwise, you may not qualify for Medicare Part A premium-free insurance.